 Can we build on the success of our Words in Winter appearance?
 What stood out for you?

 The Maryborough Words in Winter event was good fun.
 40+ people turned up.
 They enjoyed themselves and got involved.
 That’s all good for CMRT.
 I’m confident we gained supporters for CMRT through the event.
-We’ll build of that to attract more people to join CMRT’s cause.
+We’ll build on that to attract more people to join CMRT’s cause.

 What was our big move in 2022?

 Our big “move” was securing funding for a feasibility study.
 That’ll take us into 2023 to complete.
 So, the challenge for 2023 will be how do we keep the community engaged during that process and the follow-on?
 What we need to do is to keep people focussed on some milestones.
 This is a marathon not a sprint.
-Our next step up is to raise the capital the next stage.
+Our next step up is to raise the capital for the next stage.
 Let’s stay focussed on that.